ye-kyaw-thu/myG2P/README.md

 </p>

 ### Contextually Independent Pronunciation
 This section explains how the pronunciation of Myanmar syllables is normally derived from orthographic structure.
 Myanmar syllables are generally composed of consonants and (zero or more) vowel combinations starting with a consonant.
-Here, vowel combinations can be single vowel, sequences of vowels starting with a consonant that modifies the pronunciation of the  first vowel.
+Here, vowel combinations can be a single vowel, sequences of vowels starting with a consonant that modifies the pronunciation of the first vowel.
 The pronunciations of consonants when they are combined with vowels are shown in Table 2.

 <!-- ![vowel-grapheme-to-phoneme](https://github.com/ye-kyaw-thu/myG2P/blob/master/figure4readme/vowel-g2p-smallsize.png) -->
 <p align="center">